 Like the prehistoric Megalodon, shark films were long extinct from theatres until the modest successes of The Shallows and 47 Meters Down resurrected them a couple years back.
 The primordial terror of Ghost Shark aside, the aughts were a dearth of dorsal fin destruction, and cinema was in its death throes because of it.
 Now, the shark revitalization crescendos and faces abrupt extinction (if box-office predictions are to be believed) with Jon Turteltaub’s The Meg, a massive-budgeted Jason Statham vehicle that spent a decade in production limbo.
 It’s an acceptable slice of summer commercialism without the bite (haha) of quality schlock.

 Full disclosure: Aquatic creature features are low-hanging fruit for me, thus I’m an easy target for a movie where Jason Statham fights an 80-foot shark for half its runtime.
 The Meg begins with a suspense-free prologue where hardcore rescue diver Jonas Taylor (Statham, playing himself per usual) saves a group of scientists from an attack by an unknown predator.
 Despite the cunning heroics, he’s forced to abandon the ship and several crew members are left behind.
-Statham is overcome with guilt and professionally ruined, and retreats to a Thai beach to pound Coronas and look mildly disheveled in a bucket hat.
+Statham is overcome with guilt and professionally ruined, so he retreats to a Thai beach to pound Coronas and look mildly disheveled in a bucket hat.

 There wouldn’t be a movie if The Stath wasn’t forced to come out of retirement and settle his deeply personal score with a fish, and when he’s told a few marine biologists are trapped at the deepest regions of the ocean, he’s adamant in his refusal to help.
 That changes when he learns one of the endangered crew includes … his ex-wife.
 Of course, the following rescue mission doesn’t go off as planned, and the resulting chaos unleashes a ravenous Megalodon into human-infested waters.